LeweyM/LeweyM.github.io/personal-site/content/posts/4-Testing-Fuzzing-and-fixing-things.md

 go test ./src/v3/... -fuzz ^FuzzFSM$
 ```

+{{% notice info %}}
-Note: Your path might be different, use the path of the package with the test and FSM implementation.
+Your path might be different, use the path of the package with the test and FSM implementation.
+{{% /notice %}}

 We found an error!

 ## Let's get a'fixing

+{{% notice info %}}
-Note: Your mileage may vary.
+Your mileage may vary.
 Go fuzzing uses randomized input, so there's no guarantee that errors will show up in the same order as I show here.
+{{% /notice %}}

 ```zsh
 ➜  search git:(master) ✗ go test ./src/v3/... -fuzz ^FuzzFSM$